Kontiki-Games/swift_motion_toolkit_docs/doc_proj/docs/index.md

 * Import mo-cap animation in BVH format and provide a preview.
 * Retarget mo-cap animation to AnimSequence asset.
 * Supports more precise restoration of the position of end joints using IK.
-* Supports synchronizing animation to IK bones.v
+* Supports synchronizing root motion to root bone and IK bones.
 * Supports baking vertical or (and) horizontal root displacements into animations.
 * Support for selectively preserving root rotation.
 * Support for converting animations with root motion to in-place animations.